 Create Premium Content

 You can craft content that is very difficult to come by on the internet and package it for sale.
 It can be an eBook or an interactive tutorial/course.
 You need to provide some free content to entice the audience into buying your content.
-Also it helps a great deal, if you are specific about what the premium content will teach or reveal to the buyer.
+Also it helps a lot, if you’re specific about what the premium content will teach or reveal to the buyer.

 - Tip #17: Premium content will not work, if you offer something that is available for free on the internet.

 I’m currently trying my hand at Data Science and I want to learn R. I’ve used Data Camp, they have an awesome strategy.
-You get access to the first part of their course for free and you’ll need to pay for access to the subsequent sections.
+You get access to the first part of their course for free.
+After that, you’ll need to pay for access to the subsequent sections.

 When it comes to premium content, you can choose either one time purchase models or recurring subscription models for continued access to content and support.